jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 It will loop over all the inputs given in the `FilterConfig`.
 The `InputStreamFactory` knows how to take the input file which is a URI string, and generates an appropriate stream.
 This stream could be a file, or a TCP stream.
-The output `InputStream` provides additional methods which can asynchronously connect the stream if it is required (files don't need to be connected, where network streams do).
+The output `IInputStream` provides additional methods which can asynchronously connect the stream if it is required (files don't need to be connected, where network streams do).

-The `InputStream` provides additional information about how to instantiate a decoder.
+The `IInputStream` provides additional information about how to instantiate a decoder.
 It can indicate if the URI is a "live" stream, where time stamps are generated based on the current system time, or if the time stamp is derived from the input file.
 This information is needed when constructing the decoder.